-Articles & SRLN Newsletters
+Articles & SRLN Briefs

-Article: Liberty, Justice, and Legal Automata (Lauritsen (2013)
+Article: Liberty, Justice, and Legal Automata (Lauritsen 2013)

 This article, by Mark Lauritsen @marclauritsen, expands on the analysis begun by the author in a computer science journal piece called Are We Free To Code The Law?